 Why were there so many of us?
 So many lost souls?
 So many unresolved pain conditions?
 So many broken lives?
 Why has medical science forgotten us?

 Then it occurred to me.
 There is something really wrong with the way doctors view back pain.
 By opening my mind to see the truth of mindbody interaction, I was sure that I had found the answer to my own back ache nightmare.

 There were some doctors having tremendous success treating patients with back pain and other treatment resistant conditions.
 Innovators like Dr. Andrew Weil and Dr. John Sarno were achieving incredible results using techniques that were outside of traditional medicine, even though they are classically-trained physicians.

 I began to learn an alternative truth about how the mind creates and perpetuates pain.
 I understood the reasons why this occurs and how to stop it.
 I applied this knowledge and cured my pain.
 That’s right.
 I cured my pain.
 To me, this was better than winning the lottery twice.

 This relief lasted for several years, which was heavenly after 2 decades of pure torture.
 Unfortunately, as age and injury reared their ugly heads, my symptoms returned and I count myself among you still to this day.
 Ever hoping, ever searching for relief.
 A patient still, but much better prepared this time around.

 Additional work led me to a renewed cure and lasting relief.
 This is the same work that led to the development of our proprietary pain relief program.
 I know the program works, because it finally cured me!

 Unfortunately for some, even once a correct diagnosis is made, treatments may be limited in scope or effectiveness and may be worse than the condition itself.
 For these souls, learning to live with pain may be the only option.
-I completely empathize with this sad situation and am doing the best I can, as well.
+I completely empathize with this sad situation.